-MY NAME IS ROBBY – Read About My 5 Year Long Journey to English Fluency HERE!
+MY NAME IS ROBBY, and I’m the author of the English Harmony System – Read About My 5 Year Long Journey to English Fluency HERE!

 Hi my foreign English speaking friends!
 Here I’ve created a list of the most important English small talk phrases so that you never have situations when you get stuck when bumping into someone on the street or greeting your colleagues in the morning!